Tafara-N/Library/Books/DataBases/SQL/PostgreSQL/README.md

-# A collection of SQL: MariaDB books
+# A collection of SQL: PostgreSQL books

 ## Table of Content